UjuAyoku/EDL_Monitoring/README.md

 * Delivery capability constraints
 * Misalignment between scope and business value
 * Data and integration complexities
-* Monitoring and operationalization gaps
+* Pipeline monitoring and operationalization gaps
-* Governance, security, quality, and compliance requirements
+* Data quality and governance requirements
+* Security and privacy considerations
+* Need for automated operational response

 The objective was not simply to complete the original scope, but to **recover the initiative while increasing the value delivered to the business**.